▷ Whey Protein Concentrate: What it is and Why you Should take it 【HSN】

 You can choose any of them.
 The main differentiating characteristics are the fat and carbohydrate content (including lactose).
 The following comparison table can help differentiate them:

 Today, concentrated whey proteins are almost entirely produced by mechanical filtration (ultrafiltration) through ceramic membranes with 0.2mcm pores.

-There are different types of whey protein concentrate depending on the membrane material used, the size of the filtration pore, and the volume:concentration ratio.
+There are different types of this preparation, depending on the membrane material used, the filter pore size, and the volume ratio (concentration).